VasudevShriKrishna/House-Price-Prediction-Using-Django-and-ML/README.md

 - 🤖 **Real-Time ML Predictions:** Instantly calculates estimated house prices using a pre-trained machine learning model.
 - 🖥 **Intuitive UI:** A clean, responsive, and user-friendly interface designed for seamless data input.
-- 🧾 **Prediction History:** Automatically stores previous predictions in the database for easy tracking and review.
+- 🧾 **Prediction History:** Automatically stors previous predictions in the database for easy tracking and review.
 - 📊 **Review Dashboard:** Displays a comprehensive log of past predictions directly on the frontend.

 ---